November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 Why You Need to Stop Doing Repetitive Work

-This isn’t just intuition—research shows that many jobs contain large shares of automatable activities.
-For example, about 60 percent of occupations have at least one-third of activities that could be automated today1.
-That lost time adds up: many knowledge workers spend large chunks of each week on repetitive tasks that could be automated, slowing progress and costing money.
+Nobody enjoys manual data entry, sending the same follow-up emails, or compiling weekly reports.
+These tasks drain energy, interrupt deep work, and increase the chance of human error.
+Research shows that about 60 percent of occupations have at least one-third of activities that could be automated today1.
+That time adds up: many knowledge workers spend large chunks of each week on repetitive tasks that slow progress and cost money.

 Identifying Your Best Automation Opportunities